Crypt212/obsidian-vault/MindMap/Software Engineering/Technologies/Node JS/Node JS.md

 - Third party [[modules]] - [[Modules]] provided by other developers.
 ## Built-in Modules
 ### `path`
+- It is a module for managing paths, it has these methods:
+	-
 - `events`
 - `fs`
 - `stream`